syfrtech/syfr-js/README.md

 ## Usage

-1. create .env similar to .env.example
+1. create .env similar to .env.example (set a Syfr Form Id)
-2. run `yarn generateSdk`
-3. run `yarn webpack`
+2. run `yarn webpack`
-4. open the generated `dist/demo.html` in your browser to try it
+3. open the generated `dist/demo.html` in your browser to try it